 Jesus set an example of how we should live.
 For how we should give the most meaningful gift to those around us.
 This Christmas, let us commit to follow his example.
 To humble ourselves, serve others, to give.

+Let’s reflect on this passage as we prepare our hearts for celebrating the birth of our Savior.
 Subscribe below to receive An Emptied Life—A 7 Day Christmas Devotional for FREE!

 Scripture quotations are from the ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 May not copy or download more than 500 consecutive verses of the ESV Bible or more than one half of any book of the ESV Bible.